Scale-invariant brain morphometry: application to sulcal depth: Supplementary Material

 \subsection{Qualitative comparison on a spatio-temporal atlas}

-In order to complement the quantitative results and observations from the previous experiments, we applied the different estimation techniques to the spatio-temporal surfacic atlas computed from the dHCP dataset in \cite{bozek_construction_2018}.
-This atlas is representative of the evolution of the cortical surface between 28 and 44 weeks post-conception and thus shows marked changes in both the global size and in the magnitude of folding.
+We provide on Fig.\ref{fig:atlas_sulci_right} the results from Experiment\#4 for the right hemisphere.
+The observations and interpretations are similar to these reported for the left hemisphere in section \ref{sec:res_expe4}

-We show in Fig. \ref{fig:dHCP_template} the sulcal depth maps obtained using $DPF^*$ and SULC on the surfacic atlas from the dHCP \cite{bozek_construction_2018} at 28, 32 and 44 weeks post conception.
+In order to complement the results and observations from the Experiment\#4, we show in Fig. \ref{fig:dHCP_template} the sulcal depth maps obtained using $DPF^*$ and SULC on the surfacic atlas from the dHCP \cite{bozek_construction_2018} at 28, 32 and 44 weeks post conception.
 We observe a better dissociation between sulci and gyri at every age for $DPF^*$ compared to SULC.
-In addition, the estimated depth values are more homogeneous gyral crests distributed across cortical regions with $DPF^*$, while with SULC we observe that high depth values are concentrated around large convex regions such as the anterior temporal lobe, the frontal pole and the occipital region.
+In addition, the estimated depth values are more homogeneous in gyral crests distributed across cortical regions with $DPF^*$, while with SULC we observe that high depth values are concentrated around large convex regions such as the anterior temporal lobe, the frontal pole and the occipital region.
 The $DPF^*$ gives a finer description of the folds, with a better definition of the small sulci located in the inferior temporal region, as well as in the medial side of the cortex (see for instance the small folds above the cingular sulcus).